Borealis-BioModeling/qspy/docs/model-summary-generator.md

 # Model Summary Generator in QSPy

-QSPy provides a convenient method for generating human-readable summaries of your model using the `Model.summarize` function.
+QSPy provides a convenient method for generating human-readable summaries of your model using the `Model.markdown_summary` function.
 This feature helps you document, review, and share the structure and key properties of your quantitative systems pharmacology (QSP) models.

 ---

-## What is `Model.summarize`?
+## What is `Model.markdown_summary`?

-The `summarize` method is available on QSPy `Model` objects.
+The `markdown_summary` method is available on QSPy `Model` objects.
 It generates a Markdown summary file that includes:

 - Model metadata (name, version, author, timestamp, hash)
 - Monomer definitions (including sites, states, and functional tags)